IPGP/rinexmod/README.md

 `01 - The specified file does not exists`

-That means that the input file containing list of rinex files is wrong and references a file that is not present.
-It can also mean that the file has been deleteted between the list generation and the script launch, but this case should be quite rare.
+That means that the input file containing a list of rinex files is wrong and references a file that is not present.
+It can also mean that the file was deleted between the list generation and the script launch, but this case should be quite rare.

 `02 - Not an observation Rinex file`